-Located just a short walk away from Matto Station, the Hakusan City Museum provides a place to experience the long and rich history of Hakusan.
+Located just a short walk away from Matto Station, the Hakusan City Museum provides a place to experience the long and rich history of Hakusan City.
 It includes artifacts covering a long range of history, from Jomon Period (14,000 to 300 BCE) pottery, to Edo Period (1603 to 1868) agricultural tools used in the area.
-They also include a model reproduction of human national treasure Masamine Sumitani’s sword making forge, works from Haya Akegarasu and Hakka Matsumoto (famous Buddhists), and a restoration of the nearby, nationally designated historical site Yokoe-no-Sho (Estate of Todaiji Temple).
+They also include a model reproduction of Living National Treasure Masamine Sumitani’s sword making forge, works from Haya Akegarasu and Hakka Matsumoto (famous Buddhists), and a restoration of the nearby, nationally designated historical site Yokoe-no-Sho (Estate of Todaiji Temple).

 • 9 am to 5pm (last entry 4.30pm)

 • Open Tuesday* to Sunday, and public holidays (excluding New Year). *Closed on Tuesdays that follow public holidays

 • High School Students: ￥100

 • Children (15 and below): Free Discounts available for groups